pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 1. Reference it in your pipeline's specification file.

 ## Create A Secret
-The creation of a Secret in Pachyderm *requires a JSON configuration file*.
+The creation of a Secret in MLDM *requires a JSON configuration file*.

 A good way to create this file is: